MicrosoftDocs/appcenter-docs/docs/sdk/analytics/unity.md

 ## No internet access

-When there is no network connectivity, the SDK saves up to 10MB of logs in the local storage.
+When there isn't any network connectivity, the SDK saves up to 10MB of logs in the local storage.
 Once the storage is full, the SDK will start discarding old logs to make room for the new logs.
 Once the device gets internet access back, the SDK will send logs in the batch of 50 or after every 3 seconds.

 ## Batching event logs